-And it’s why the oceans of the world are also literally teaming with fish, wildlife and microflora, in spite of the fact there’s millions of tons of trace mineral silver content in them.
+And it’s why the oceans of the world are also literally teeming with fish, wildlife and microflora, in spite of the fact there’s millions of tons of trace mineral silver content in them.

 But the Purdue researchers didn’t attempt to duplicate real-world conditions.
 Not at all.
 Indeed, they appear to have purposely created artificial conditions that could only “prove” their preconceived bias of nanosilver toxicity.